distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 `impact(t) = price_a(t) - price_b(t)`

-The instrument therefore provides direct exposure to the difference between the two prices, rather than to the asset's price under either outcome.
-A long gains when the A-minus-B spread rises; a short gains when it falls.
-This describes what an impact future affords, independently of the settlement designs considered later.
+There are two main use cases: hedging and speculation.

+For hedging, consider someone who holds one Bitcoin and wants their payoff to be independent of the election outcome.
+Let the terminal event spread be `terminal_impact`.
+One minimal hedge is to short one unit of a full-spread contract conditional on outcome A. The holder's payoff is then:

+- under outcome A, `price_a - terminal_impact`; and
+- under outcome B, `price_b`.

+Because `terminal_impact = price_a - price_b`, both expressions equal `price_b`.
+Buying one unit of the full-spread contract conditional on outcome B provides the equivalent hedge while making both expressions equal `price_a`.
+Either position cancels the outcome-contingent difference on the market's pre-resolution estimates.
+For a larger holding, its size scales with the number of asset units being hedged.

+The hedge is indexed to the market's final pre-resolution impact estimate.
+If that estimate rises from `$10,000` to `$20,000`, its outcome-contingent payment doubles automatically rather than leaving the holder with a fixed `$10,000` hedge.
+This keeps the protection aligned with the market-implied welfare difference between outcomes without requiring the holder to keep resizing it.

-Suppose the market prices Bitcoin at `$110,000` under outcome A and `$100,000` under outcome B, implying a `+$10,000` event spread.
-A trader who expects the market near the election to price the outcomes `$15,000` apart can trade that view without also taking a position on Bitcoin's full price level.
+For speculation, an outcome-independent impact future gives direct exposure to changes in the spread.
+Suppose the market prices Bitcoin at `$110,000` under outcome A and `$100,000` under outcome B. A trader who expects the spread to rise from `$10,000` to `$15,000` can trade that view without also taking a position on Bitcoin's full price level.
 A Bitcoin movement that adds the same amount to both conditional prices cancels from the spread.

-This direct exposure has both speculative and risk-transfer uses.
-An outcome-independent impact future acts as a prediction market on how the market-implied event spread will change.
-Outcome-conditional impact futures can instead be combined to hedge changes in the event-related difference between the two asset prices while retaining exposure to price movements common to both outcomes.

 The event spread is a market-implied comparison between outcomes, not by itself an identified causal effect.
 It measures the price difference traders expect the asset market to reflect near the event.

+## Why prediction-market positions require rebalancing

+An ordinary prediction-market position can approximate the hedge by fixing a payment for one outcome.
+After observing a `$10,000` event spread in the conditional markets, a holder of one Bitcoin could short `10,000` outcome-A claims or buy `10,000` outcome-B claims, assuming each claim pays `$1`.
+These alternatives differ only by a payment that is the same under both outcomes, so splitting the hedge between them is unnecessary.
+The problem is that the number of claims remains fixed while the estimated impact can change.

+Suppose the position is sized for a `$10,000` event spread.
+If new information later raises the spread to `$20,000`, the original position covers only half of the exposure.
+The holder must trade again at the new outcome-claim prices.
+This becomes costly or unreliable when outcome probabilities move materially before the impact estimate changes, or when the impact changes too suddenly to rebalance before resolution.

+This approach is adequate when impact volatility is small, or when most uncertainty about the impact is resolved within a short final interval in which the hedge can be resized once.
+Impact estimates can instead remain volatile when an election's expected policy consequences change with projected governing margins, a court case's expected remedy changes during proceedings, or analysis of a protocol proposal reveals a bug or previously missed economic interaction.

+An impact-indexed contract adjusts its terminal payment with the spread, avoiding repeated rebalancing and the risk that a sudden revision leaves the holder underhedged.
+It also gives speculators a direct way to profit from forecasting the impact estimate, allowing them to supply the other side of trades demanded by hedgers.

 ## Why ordinary conditional futures do not provide this exposure

 An ordinary conditional asset future has a different underlying: the asset's price under one outcome, not the difference between its prices under two outcomes.
 Combining ordinary conditional futures therefore does not reproduce an impact future's exposure.

 Suppose a trader goes long the asset through a future conditional on outcome A and shorts an equal amount through one conditional on outcome B. Only the future associated with the realised outcome settles, while the other settles to zero.
 The pair therefore pays `+settlement_spot` under outcome A and `-settlement_spot` under outcome B, rather than the pre-resolution spread `price_a - price_b`.
 Its value depends on which outcome occurs and on the asset's full price level.
-It consequently neither isolates the event spread for speculation nor offsets changes in the event-related part of an asset holder's exposure while leaving the rest intact.
+It consequently neither isolates the event spread for speculation nor cancels an asset holder's outcome-contingent value difference while preserving their other price exposure.

 The trader can exit before resolution, but the position remains exposed to changes in outcome probabilities and to asset-price movements unrelated to the event until it is closed.
 For a long-running election market, a Bitcoin move caused by interest rates, regulation, or macro conditions can dominate the PnL of a trader who only intended to speculate on the event spread.